• Skip to content

 For example, anytime I learned that two employees were squabbling, I would pull them both into a room, have them each describe the situation from their perspective, and try to come to a resolution.

-More times than not, this resulted in disclosing a miscommunication or misunderstanding that was cleared up quickly when both perspectives were presented.
+More often than not, this resulted in disclosing a miscommunication or misunderstanding that was cleared up quickly when both perspectives were presented.

 4. The “T” Word